rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 SELECTED-DELAYED instead of SELECTED.
 Clients that also implement OBJECTID may send (UID EMAILID THREADID) instead of (UID)."

-## PREVIEW, RFC 8970

-The PREVIEW extension provides another property on messages, PREVIEW, which will store a short plain-text snippet of text that serves as a preview of the message content.
-If a server provides message previews, clients can show message previews without having to fetch body structure or body parts.
-When clients use server-provided preview text, all clients will have a consistent preview.

 ## REPLACE, RFC 8508

 The REPLACE command provides a way to atomically replace one message with